ismail2ov/java21-to-25-upgrade/README.md

 ./mvnw clean test
 ```

-For more details of Maven build support see pom.xml in the project’s root folder.
+For more details of Maven build support see pom.xml in the project's root folder.

 ---